top of page

 Stay updated via the College Board

-SAT score services are optional services offered by the College Board after your test is scored.
+Score services are optional fees offered by the College Board after your test is scored.
 They allow you to:

 • Send scores to colleges and scholarship programs

-• Send scores after the test or to additional colleges
+• Send scores to additional colleges beyond the initial four

 • Speed up score delivery (rush reports)